Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: BAO feature in the projected correlation function

 \subsection{Transverse cross-correlation function and the power spectrum}

-In this paper, we consider a method using the cross-correlation of a photometric sample with a spectroscopic sample for measuring the BAO scale.
-A key idea is to consider the cross-correlation measured as a function of the transverse comoving separation rather than of an angular separation
+In this paper, we consider a method that uses the cross-correlation of a photometric sample with a spectroscopic sample for measuring the BAO scale.
+A key idea is to consider the cross-correlation measured as a function of the transverse comoving separation rather than the angular separation

-where quantities with subscripts ``$s$'' and ``$p$'' denote those for spectroscopic and photometric samples, respectively; $n_s(\bm{\gamma}_s; z_s)$ and $n_p(\bm{\gamma}_p)$ are the projected number density fields for the spectroscopic and photometric samples in the directions of $\bm{\gamma}_s$ and $\bm{\gamma}_p$ on the celestial sphere, respectively; $z_s$ is the redshift of each spectroscopic object.
-Thus the density field of the spectroscopic sample is described as a function of both $z_s$ and the angular position.
-The transverse radius $R$ is defined in terms of their observed angular positions of $\bm{\gamma}_s$ and $\bm{\gamma}_p$ and the redshift $z_s$ as
+where quantities with subscripts `${\rm s}$' and `${\rm p}$' denote those for spectroscopic and photometric samples, respectively; $n_{\rm s}(\bm{\gamma}_{\rm s}; z_{\rm s})$ and $n_{\rm p}(\bm{\gamma}_{\rm p})$ are the projected number density fields for the spectroscopic and photometric samples in the directions of $\bm{\gamma}_{\rm s}$ and $\bm{\gamma}_{\rm p}$ on the celestial sphere, respectively; $z_{\rm s}$ is the redshift of each spectroscopic object.
+Thus the density field of the spectroscopic sample is described as a function of both $z_{\rm s}$ and the angular position.
+The transverse radius $R$ is defined in terms of their observed angular positions of $\bm{\gamma}_{\rm s}$ and $\bm{\gamma}_{\rm p}$ and the redshift $z_{\rm s}$ as

-The quantity $d_A(z_s)$ is the comoving angular diameter distance to each spectroscopic object.
+The quantity $d_{\rm A}(z_{\rm s})$ is the comoving angular diameter distance to each spectroscopic object.
 Note that this conversion requires to assume a background cosmological model.
 The unit vector on the celestial sphere, $\bm{\gamma}$, is given as $\bm{\gamma}\equiv (\sin\vartheta\cos\varphi,\sin\vartheta\sin\varphi, \cos\vartheta)$.
-In the last equality on the r.h.s. of Eq.~(\ref{eq:R}), we used the flat-sky approximation\footnote{In the flat-sky approximation, the unit vector is expanded around the North pole as $\bm{\gamma}\simeq (\vartheta\cos\varphi,\vartheta\sin\varphi,1)$, and the two-dimensional flat-space vector can be defined as $\bm{\theta}\equiv (\vartheta\cos\varphi,\vartheta\sin\varphi)$.}.
+In the last equality on the right-hand side (rhs) of equation (\ref{eq:R}), we used the flat-sky approximation\footnote{In the flat-sky approximation, the unit vector is expanded around the North Pole as $\bm{\gamma}\simeq (\vartheta\cos\varphi,\vartheta\sin\varphi,1)$, and the two-dimensional flat-space vector can be defined as $\bm{\theta}\equiv (\vartheta\cos\varphi,\vartheta\sin\varphi)$.}.
 Observationally, the cross-correlation is estimated from the average of all the pairs separated by the same separation $R$ within a given width, compared to the cross-correlation of the spectroscopic sample with random catalogues that are constructed based on the same selection function as in the photometric catalogue.